https://hgic.clemson.edu/

 Life Cycle

 The cicada life cycle starts with the well-known characteristic mating call.
 Males call females using a special body part known as a tymbal.
-By moving tiny muscles in the abdomen, the tymbal, which is made of a thin membrane, vibrates and creates a shrill-sounding noise to attract females.
+By moving tiny muscles in the abdomen, the tymbal, made of a thin membrane, vibrates and creates a shrill-sounding noise to attract females.

 After mating, females insert their eggs into small twigs on a tree.
 Eggs hatch after six to ten weeks and fall to the ground.
-Nymphs burrow into the ground and make an underground network in which they feed on fluids in tree roots.
+Nymphs burrow into the ground and make an underground network where they feed on fluids in tree roots.
 When ready, cicada nymphs crawl out of the ground and grab onto a tree or other nearby plant.
 The back of their exoskeleton splits open, and the winged adult emerges.
 Annual cicadas appear every year, though some cohorts may spend several years underground.
 Periodical cicadas only appear every 13 or 17 years.
-In South Carolina, the next cohort of periodic cicadas is expected to emerge in 2024.
+In South Carolina, the next cohort of periodic cicadas is expected to emerge in 2037.
 This cohort, known as Brood XIX, is a 13-year group and will emerge in several Upstate counties.

 Adult cicadas crawl out of the last larval exoskeleton.
 These exoskeletons are often found clinging to trees and other vertical objects.
 Image courtesy of Bob Doblina, https://pixabay.com/photos/cicada-insect-bug-nature-molt-4242624/.